 At BJU, the theatre program is about more than classroom knowledge; it’s about hands-on experience in theatre.
-You’ll build a solid foundation in the essentials of theatre, including acting and stagecraft, and you’ll get involved in student productions and official BJU productions.
-In addition, you’ll have opportunities every year to get involved in special events like the bake-off, a competition in which you have only 24 hours to practice and perform original student-written plays.
+You’ll build a solid foundation in the essentials of theatre, including acting and stagecraft, and you’ll get involved in univerity productions.
+In addition, you’ll have opportunities every year to get involved in special events like Bake Off!, a competition where you have only 24 hours to practice and perform original student-written plays.

-For your capstone experience you’ll play a part in staging an actual production for an audience.
-Together with your peers you’ll submit plans for an original play, adaptation or published drama.
-You’ll also work closely with a faculty member and receive guidance throughout your play’s production.
+For your capstone experience you’ll play a part in staging an actual production for an audience as a director, actor, designer or stage manager.
+You’ll also work closely with a faculty member and receive guidance throughout the play’s production.
 Your teamwork will allow you to soar to greater heights in a short period of time as you produce your work.
-Recent productions have included Agatha Christie’s And Then There Were None and Frank Capra’s It’s a Wonderful Life.
+Recent productions have included William Shakespeare’s Twelfth Night and Thornton Wilder’s The Matchmaker.

 You’ll complement your theatre classes with the BJU Core.
 English, history, economics, philosophy and other subjects will broaden your horizons and help you relate to more diverse audiences.
 Liberal arts also develop essential life skills—critical thinking, problem-solving, creativity and effective communication—that will help you adapt to any situation.

-In the Theatre program at BJU there are electives in the many aspects of the field.
-If you enjoy writing, you can develop your own scripts, from monologues to one-acts to full-length plays.
+In the theatre program at BJU electives are offered in the many disciplines of the field.
+If you enjoy writing, you can develop your own scripts, from monologues to one-acts and full-length plays.
 For actors you can increase your sensitivity and imagination through improvisation, theatre games, scene work and vocal and physical exercises.
 Rehearsing scenes with your fellow acting students will stretch you as a performer and help you to act and react as a believable character in dramatic circumstances.
-If backstage work interests you, you can familiarize yourself with every behind-the-scenes aspect of drama with classes in lighting, costume design, scene design and directing.
+If backstage work interests you, you can familiarize yourself with every behind-the-scenes activity in theatre with classes in lighting, costume design, scene design and directing.